 \subsection{Generation of robot motion code}

-In this part of our workflow, we utilize Claude 3.7, a large language model, to transform high-level interferometer design specifications into executable robotic control code.
-By leveraging pre-defined wrapper functions that discretize the optical assembly task, we translate the design parameters directly into robotic instructions systematically.
-The process involves providing Claude 3.7 with a list of tuples with component specifications in the format $[\mbox{component ID}, \mbox{x position}, \mbox{y position}, \mbox{orientation angle}]$ from the LLM design alongside a mapping between component identifiers and their corresponding ArUco markers of the hardware for computer vision recognition.
-After describing the system's functional capabilities through four wrapper functions (system initialization, component pickup via visual recognition, precise placement, and robotic arm homing), Claude generates a Python main function that systematically processes the interferometer design.
-The resulting code initializes the vision and robotic systems, parsed the design data, appropriately filtered non-robotic components, and implements an assembly sequence that handles component identification, retrieval, precise placement, and safe arm positioning between operations, and achieves the specified optical geometry specified by the LLM optical design.
-The prompt and example code are provided in the Supplementary Material.
+In this part of our workflow, we utilized Claude 3.7, an LLM, to transform high-level interferometer design specifications into executable robotic control code.
+By leveraging pre-defined wrapper functions that discretize the optical assembly task, we systematically translated the design parameters directly into robotic instructions.
+The process involved providing Claude 3.7 with a list of tuples with component specifications in the format $[\mbox{component ID}, \mbox{x position}, \mbox{y position}, \mbox{orientation angle}]$ from the LLM design along with a mapping between component identifiers and their corresponding ArUco markers of the hardware for computer vision recognition.
+After describing the system's functional capabilities through four wrapper functions (system initialization, component pickup via visual recognition, precise placement, and robotic arm homing), Claude generated a Python main function that systematically processed the interferometer design.
+The resulting code initialized the vision and robotic systems, parsed the design data, appropriately filtered non-robotic components, and implemented an assembly sequence that handled component identification, retrieval, precise placement, and safe arm positioning between operations.
+This procedure achieved the optical geometry specified by the LLM optical design.